akopytov/sysbench/README.md

     brew install mysql
     # For PostgreSQL support
     brew install postgresql
-    # openssl is not linked by Homebrew, this is to avoid "ld: library not found for -lss"
+    # openssl is not linked by Homebrew, this is to avoid "ld: library not found for -lssl"
     export LDFLAGS=-L/usr/local/opt/openssl/lib
 ```